If you're not sure what's wrong, but things aren't right, take a look through the symptoms list below...

 I provide physiotherapy assessment and treatment for pelvic health and gynaecological concerns, whether they be post natal, menopausal or post-operative.
 Physio-led Pilates may be ideal during your rehabilitation or maybe you've under gone treatment for cancer and want to know what you can do next.

 Physiotherapy should be the first line of treatment for incontinence and prolapse and can make huge improvements to your symptoms.
+Take a look at this article from the CSP

 Book an appointment or find out how I can help you